oracle-livelabs/adb/shared/adw-data-lake/build-data-lake/oracle-data-provider/oracle-data-provider.md

 * Navigate to the SQL Worksheet.
 * Use the **EXPORT\_DATA** procedure in the **DBMS\_CLOUD** PL/SQL package to export a table from your ADW instance to your Oracle Object Storage bucket.
-* Navigate to the Object Storage bucket to view the newly exported Parquet file.
+* Navigate to the Object Storage bucket to view the newly exported `Parquet` file.

 ### Prerequisites

-This lab requires the completion of the following labs/task from the **Contents** menu on the left:
+This lab requires the completion of the following labs/tasks from the **Contents** menu on the left:

 * **Lab 1: Set up the Workshop Environment > Task 3: Create an Autonomous Data Warehouse Instance**.
 * **Lab 4: Link to Data in Public Object Storage Buckets > Task 2: Link to Data in Public Object Storage Buckets and Create Tables**.